Understanding off-road suspension can be a bit intimidating, owing to the plethora of design choices for various applications.

 It’s important to know that by changing the ride height, you’re significantly altering the suspension link angles, stability, ride comfort, and so on.

-Your off-road suspension setup, whether OEM or aftermarket, is employed to keep a relatively constant pinion angle at varying levels of suspension travel.
+Your suspension setup, whether OEM or aftermarket, is employed to keep a relatively constant pinion angle at varying levels of suspension travel.

 Even the slightest change in the link angles and measurements would create havoc.
 It can mess up the caster and camber angle too.